KoldBrewEd/globalWSAPI/README.md

     npm start
     ```

-7. Select a channel from the drop-down and send messages from one client and get it broadcasted in all browser windows.
+7. Select a channel from the drop-down, send messages from one client and get it broadcasted to all browser windows.
 You can also type a different channel name in the form and try to send a message, however no messages will be published as filtering in AppSync is blocking other channels.
 Since AWS AppSync automatically scales to demand, you can have thousands of clients broadcasting messages data.